blinky893/jtd-personal-blog/docs/using-this-template/Quick-tips.md

 ## Creating new sections

 ### Creating a new section
-You create a new section by creating a **new folder** inside `./docs` and adding an `index.md file`.
+You create a new section by creating a **new folder** inside `./docs` and adding an `index.md` file.
 The name of the folder is not displayed in the public site so can be whatever you want.

 The **section name** as it appears in the main nav will be taken from the **page title** in the front matter of the `index.md` file.